mrhopkins/train-scheduler/README.md

     * Frequency -- in minutes

-  * Code this app to calculate when the next train will arrive; this should be relative to the current time.
+  * The app calculates when the next train will arrive, relative to the current time.

-  * Users from many different machines must be able to view same train times.
+  * Users from many different machines are be able to view same train times.

-### Check me out on LinkedIn!
+#### Check me out on LinkedIn!

 https://linkedin.com/in/matthewrhopkins/